seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 #### Will I receive an invoice?

-Yes, you will receive an invoice for every payment automatically.
+Yes, an invoice is available for every payment.

 #### Where is my data stored?